morenokevinn/Delta-Hedging-with-Transaction-Costs-and-GARCH-Volatility/README.md

 # Delta Hedging with Transaction Costs and GARCH Volatility

-This repository contains a Jupyter notebook that studies the performance of a delta-hedging strategy for European call options when proportional transaction costs are present.
-The analysis is carried out in the framework of the Clewlow–Hodges **inaction region**, where the hedger rebalances only when the current delta moves outside a tolerance band.
+This project studies how a delta-hedging strategy for European call options behaves when transaction costs are present.

-The objective is not to price options, but to understand how transaction costs and inaction bands affect:
+The goal is not to price options, but to understand how trading frictions affect the strategy.

-- the frequency of rebalancing,
+Specifically, the analysis focuses on three questions:

+- How often does the hedge need to be rebalanced?
-- total hedging costs,
+- How large are the total transaction costs?
-- the final profit-and-loss of the writer.
+- How do these costs impact the final profit-and-loss of the option writer?

 ---

 ## Methodology

-### 1. Data and Volatility Estimation
-Historical price data are converted into log-returns and used to estimate a GARCH-type volatility model.
-An automatic selection routine tries several specifications and distributions, selecting the best model based on AIC and parameter significance.
+1. Historical price data are used to estimate a GARCH-type model for volatility.

-The estimated model is then used to simulate **stochastic, time-varying** volatility paths.

-### 2. Monte Carlo Simulation
-Using the simulated volatility, the underlying price is generated under a Geometric Brownian Motion:
+2. Using the estimated volatility, many price paths are simulated.

-$$
-S_{t+1}
-=
-S_t \exp\!\left[
-\left(r - \frac{1}{2}\sigma_t^2\right)\Delta t
-+
-\sigma_t \sqrt{\Delta t}\, Z_t
-\right]
-$$

-Thousands of paths are simulated to evaluate the hedging strategy.

-### 3. Clewlow–Hodges Inaction Region
-Instead of continuously hedging, the trader adjusts the hedge only when:
+3. Instead of rebalancing continuously, the hedge is adjusted only when the delta moves outside a tolerance band (the “inaction region”).

-$$
-\Delta_t \notin [\Delta_t - \Gamma k,\; \Delta_t + \Gamma k]
-$$

-where \(k\) is the transaction-cost rate and \(\Gamma\) controls band width.

-All trades incur proportional costs, and the cash account accrues interest at the risk-free rate.

-### 4. Evaluation
-For each simulation, the P&L of the option writer is computed:
+4. For each simulated scenario, the final P&L, the number of rebalancings, and the probability of option exercise are computed.

-$$
-\text{P\&L}_T =
-C_0 + \text{cash}_T + \Delta_T S_T - (S_T - K)^+
-$$

-We report:

-- probability of profit,
-- probability of exercise,
-- number of rebalancings.

 ---

-## Key Findings
+## Key Insights

-- With **zero transaction costs**, the strategy can produce positive P&L in a meaningful share of scenarios.
+- With zero transaction costs, the strategy can perform well in some scenarios.
-- When realistic costs are introduced, the strategy becomes **economically unsustainable**: trading costs dominate the premium.
+- Once realistic transaction costs are included, trading expenses dominate and profitability drops.
-- The inaction region reduces trading frequency, but **not enough** to offset frictions.
+- The inaction region helps reduce trading frequency, but usually not enough to offset costs.
-- The probability of exercise remains unchanged, since hedging does not affect the price process.
+- Hedging does not change the likelihood that the option finishes in the money.

 ---

 ## Disclaimer

-This project is intended solely for academic purposes.
+This project is for academic purposes only.
-The models rely on simplifying assumptions and do not represent trading advice.
+The results rely on simplifying assumptions and should not be interpreted as investment advice.
-Results illustrate theoretical behaviour and may not be replicable in real markets.

 ---